Generalized method of moments with partially missing data: Setup and the identified set

 \end{subassumption} \end{assumption}

-\Cref{a:Theta-compact,a:E-phi-continuous,a:phi-continuous} are standard and impose compactness of the parameter space and the continuity of moments. \Cref{a:mu} is the requirement that the researcher knows which variables in the data are continuous and which are discrete.
-This knowledge determines the dominating measure $\mu$.
-Moreover, the researcher is assumed to be able to come up with a compact set $\mathcal{Z}_1 \times \mathcal{Z}_2$ containing the support of the data.
+\Cref{a:Theta-compact,a:E-phi-continuous,a:phi-continuous} are standard and impose compactness of the parameter space and the continuity of moments. \Cref{a:mu} posits that the researcher knows the compact set $\mathcal{Z}_1 \times \mathcal{Z}_2$ that contains (but does not have to be equal to) the true support of the data.
 We impose no restrictions on the data-generating process beyond these basic requirements.

 To characterize the identified set for $\theta$, let $p=P(S=1) \in (0,1)$ be the unconditional selection probability and notice that $\pi$ can be decomposed into the point-identified distribution of $(Z_1,Z_2)|S=1$, denoted by $\pi^1$, and the partially identified distribution of $(Z_1,Z_2)|S=0$, denoted by $\pi^0$, viz.,